wavius/Scoped/README.md

 ## Hardware Specs

-The Scoped hardware consists of an FPGA board, ADC module, and USB PHY.
+Scoped's hardware consists of an FPGA board, ADC module, and USB PHY.
 The USB PHY and ADC modules were connected to the iCESugar-Pro FPGA board using 20 cm DuPont jumper wires.

 Either the UART or USB 2.0 port can be used to connect to the software:
 - **UART:** Runs at 1 MBaud, supporting an ADC acquisition rate of 50 kHz; it is slower but more stable.